Louisiana History Washes Away As Sea Levels Rise, Land Sinks

 Richie Blink was born and raised in Plaquemines Parish, La. — way down south of New Orleans along the Mississippi River.
 Now he works for the National Wildlife Federation.

-When he was kid his dad showed him a special place in Adams Bay, where they'd go fishing.
+When he was a kid, his dad showed him a special place in Adams Bay, where they'd go fishing.

 "We would come out of the floodgates and my dad would say 'Head for the Lemon Trees!'"
 Blink says.

 What's locally known as the "Lemon Trees" is a stand of weathered old trees on a grassy tuft of land.
-It's a well-known landmark for fishermen, but Blink says they would rarely stop there to hunt or fish because it's a sacred Native American site
+It's a well-known landmark for fishermen, but Blink says they would rarely stop there to hunt or fish because it's a sacred Native American site.

 "The legend goes that you were always to bring some kind of sacrifice, so somebody left some lemons for the ancestors," Blink says.